 In simple terms, there is no type of wood or anything made of wood – on this earth – which can be said to be 100% waterproof.

 With that said, there are some hardwoods known that come with high density and close grain structure.
 These can perform well in moisture.

 Basswood, balsa, and alder, unfortunately, do not come with pest and rot resistance properties – which makes them not very durable.

-However, with a good sealer, care, and regular maintenance you can use it for the interior furniture without any problem.
+However, with a good sealer, care, and regular maintenance, you can use it for interior furniture without any problem.

-Make sure if you use them for furniture, do not keep them at places exposed to moisture like the bathroom or kitchen.
+Make sure if you use them for furniture, do not keep them in places exposed to moisture, like the bathroom or kitchen.

 What about the pricing & buying options?

 Most of these types of wood are available in more than one grade – like Grade A, Grade B, and so on.

 While A-Grade lumber will have lower defects and knots, there can be increased imperfections and flaws seen when you move to lower-quality wood.